 View tour to see how you can quickly correlate VMware metrics and configuration to the database and identify the performance impact of events like vMotion™ (3 min)

 Optimize Database Performance on VMware

-Finally, you can monitor performance of Oracle, DB2, Sybase and SQL Server on VMware within a single tool.
+Finally, you can monitor performance of Oracle, SQL Server, MySQL, DB2, and SAP ASE on VMware within a single tool.
 The DPA VM Option provides a complete picture in visual charts that are easy to understand.
 See a direct correlation between SQL query response time and VMware resource metrics.
 Understand the real impact of VMware configuration and events like vMotion on your database performance.
 Stop wasting time chasing down the wrong path.

 It's the one tool that all DBAs, Developers, DBA managers, and Virtual Administrators can use to quickly pinpoint the root cause of performance issues and prioritize action.